 It is a myth that IUI and IVF are the only options for couples struggling with infertility.
-Once the cause of infertility is determined, it is possible to explore other options such as fertility drugs, donor eggs or donor sperm, surrogacy, intracytoplasmic sperm injection, and many others.
+Once the cause of infertility is determined, it is possible to explore other options such as fertility drugs, donor eggs or donor sperm, Altruistic Surrogacy, intracytoplasmic sperm injection, and many others.

 It is important that the success rate of each procedure, the pros, and the cons are all duly considered before deciding between IUI, IVF or any other form of fertility treatment.

 While this has been a kind of “side-effect” of IVF in the past, in recent time, thanks to improved scientific developments, the chances of multiple births has been on the decline.
 The myth that “you will have twins” with IVF is not very true anymore.

 A chance of multiple births, as a result of IVF, is a myth, and it does not necessarily have to be true.
 A higher success ratio without the risk of multiple births to mother and child debunks the myth surrounding IVF.

 A prevailing myth surrounding IVF is that you don’t need to worry about your age; there’s always IVF.
 While there are several cases where women in their forties have also had successful IVF procedures, the numbers aren’t as high as for those under 35 years of age.

 Of course, IVF does grant more freedom of choice.
 However, it is important to keep in mind that age is a factor in infertility.
 In the case of older men or women, donor eggs or donor sperm can also be used to have a child.